WasmEdge/WasmEdge/plugins/wasi_nn/DESIGN.md

   detach the handle immediately and let the last release run the destructor.
   An unload during a long compute returns at once; memory is reclaimed when the compute finishes.
-- Lock order: `MdMutex` before a table mutex (only in `mdGet`).
+- Lock order: `MdMutex` before a table mutex (only in `mdGet` and the `mdBuild` cache re-check).
 The op mutex is never held while acquiring either. `RawMdMap` (preloaded model bytes) is immutable after construction and read without locks; `MdMutex` guards only the name→handle map and is never held across a model load.
+Because builds run outside the lock, concurrent `load_by_name` calls for one name may both build; `mdBuild` re-checks the cache before publishing and folds later finishers onto the first cached graph, dropping their duplicate builds.
 - Global third-party log callbacks (llama.cpp, mtmd, whisper.cpp) are bound once with **no user pointer** and gated by ref-counted atomic counters (`wasinn_log_gate.h`): each graph that wants logs holds a RAII `LogToken`.